Ivanclj/Smile/README.md

-├── static/                           <- CSS, JS files that remain static ├── templates/                        <- HTML (or other code) that is templated and changes based on a set of inputs ├── run.py                            <- Simplifies the execution of one or more of the src scripts ├── app.py                            <- Flask wrapper for running the model ├── config.py                         <- Configuration file for Flask app ├── requirements.txt                  <- Python package dependencies
+├── static/                           <- CSS, JS files that remain static ├── templates/                        <- HTML (or other code) that is templated and changes based on a set of inputs

+├── app.py                            <- Flask wrapper for running the model

+├── requirements.txt                  <- Python package dependencies
 ```
 This project structure was partially influenced by the [Cookiecutter Data Science project](https://drivendata.github.io/cookiecutter-data-science/).